-The last four years have brought unprecedented success in the National Residency Matching Program.
-Approximately 41 percent of our graduates matched in primary care (internal medicine, pediatrics, or family medicine), 24 percent matched in a surgical specialty (general surgery, neurological surgery, orthopedic surgery, otolaryngology, ophthalmology, and urology), while the remaining graduates matched in a number of other specialties including radiology, dermatology, anesthesiology, obstetrics and gynecology, emergency medicine, neurology, physical medicine and rehabilitation, radiation oncology, and psychiatry.
+Match Day 2017 proved a huge success for USA College of Medicine seniors as they matched in the National Residency Matching Program.
+Approximately 44 percent of the class matched in primary care (internal medicine, pediatrics, or family medicine), 20 percent matched in a surgical specialty (general surgery, orthopedic surgery, and ophthalmology), while the remaining seniors matched in a number of other specialties including radiology, obstetrics and gynecology, emergency medicine, neurology, and psychiatry.

-In the last four years, USA graduates have matched at outstanding programs including Baylor, Cedars-Sinai, University of Chicago, Cincinnati Children's Hospital, the Cleveland Clinic, Cornell, Emory, University of Florida, Harvard, the Mayo Clinic, University of Michigan, Northwestern, University of Rochester, Southwestern, Tulane, UNC Chapel Hill, Vanderbilt, University of Virginia, Wake Forest, and Walter Reed National Military Medical Center.
+Among the outstanding residency programs our graduates have matched in over the last four years are Barnes-Jewish Hospital at Washington University Medical Center, Baylor, Cedars-Sinai, University of Chicago, Cincinnati Children's Hospital, Columbia, Cornell, Emory, University of Florida, Harvard, the Mayo Clinic, Northwestern, University of Michigan, University of Rochester, Southwestern, Tulane, UNC Chapel Hill, Vanderbilt, United States Air Force Military Medical Center, University of Virginia, Wake Forest, and Walter Reed National Military Medical Center.
 In addition, a number of graduates chose to remain in Alabama to train at USA, UAB or the Baptist Health System.

 © 2017 USA Health System